bocato/Networking/README.md

 ## Setup

-- Use as an abstraction and implement your own dispatcher or use the provided `URLSessionDispatcher` dispatcher,
+- Use as an abstraction and implement your own dispatcher or use the provided `URLSessionDispatcher`.

 ## Requests